rajni-kapoor/Power_bi_project_worldcup_cricket_T2022/README.md

 ###Data Cleaning: For the data cleaning, I used Power Query Editor.
 I took followed steps for data transformations
 **In dim_players**
--renaming the files
+- renaming the files
-*using first row as a header
+* using first row as a header
-+splitting the name into two columns
++ splitting the name into two columns
--removing duplicate records
+- removing duplicate records
 **In dim_match_summary**
 -adding a custom column 'stage' to categorize the game into qualifier or Super12 *changing the datatype of stage column to text